 Welcome to the Alumni Relations section of the Appalachian School of Law website!
 As you explore this section of the website you will find quick links to alumni related pages, frequently asked questions, ways to stay up-to-date on ASL news, and information about potential career and networking opportunities.
 The Office of Alumni Relations is here to serve you.
 If you have any questions, please let us know!
-The Office of Alumni Relations is located on the first floor of the main building in Room 107.
-The office is open Monday-Friday from 8:30 to 4:30.
+The Office of Alumni Relations is located on the second floor of the main building in Room 217.
+The office is open Monday-Friday from 9:00 to 5:00.

 To contact the Office of Alumni Relations:

 Becky England, M. Ed.

 Coordinator of Institutional Effectiveness and Alumni Relations

 ASL’s growing alumni network boasts graduates who live and work in 41 states.

 Reconnect with former classmates, catch up on the latest alumni news, and request referrals from other alumni by accessing the ASL Alumni Group Page on Facebook.